Virajashanmukhi/mysql-ecommerce-business-case-study/README.md

 - Reviews
 - Geolocation

-📌 ER Diagram is included in this repository.
+📌 ER Diagram is included in this repository.[ER Diagram.png]

 ## 🧹 Data Cleaning (Python)